Why Brain Balance is our future

 This article is a direct message from Dr. Olivia Geen, Aldora’s founder.
 Learn more about Dr. Geen here.

-In my own clinical practice, I see the data reflected in real life.
-For every ten people I diagnose with dementia, only three have no identifiable risk factors.
-The other seven have between three to six risk factors from what we call The Aldora 18 - a comprehensive list of evidence-based and emerging contributors to cognitive decline.
+For every ten people I diagnose with dementia, only three do not have any identifiable risk factors.
+The other seven people have four or more risk factors from what we call The Aldora 18 - a comprehensive list of evidence-based and emerging contributors to cognitive decline.

 What’s striking is how ordinary these risk factors are.
 A little high blood pressure here, a touch of untreated hearing loss there, combined with social withdrawal after retirement.
 Then comes a fall - not serious, but enough to shake the brain.
 Two years later, memory begins to fade.

-Yet I also see patients in their 90s and even over 100 who show no signs of dementia.
-They tend to have good general health, a strong mindset, and yes - perhaps some favourable genetics.
-But genes are only a small part of the story.
-The vast majority of dementia arises not from genetics but from the cumulative effects of unbalanced habits over time.
+I also see patients in their 90s and even over 100 who show no signs of dementia.
+They tend to have 2 or less risk factors from the Aldora 18.
+They may also have favourable “longevity” genetics, but genes are only a small part of the story, linked to an estimated 10% of later-life dementia cases.

 What Is Brain Balance?

-In people with strong reserves, even early damage from dementia proteins may not cause symptoms.
+In people with strong reserves, damage from dementia proteins may not cause symptoms.
 But when risk factors stack up and cognitive reserve is low, symptoms emerge sooner, more severely, and are harder to reverse.

 The exciting part is that the scales aren’t fixed.
 With the right interventions, we can tip them back.
 Sometimes, memory symptoms can be delayed or even reversed.